OpenBazaar/official_site/_posts/blog/2018-09-10/2018-09-10-the-beginners-guide-to-decentralization.markdown

 **Centralized** and **decentralized** systems exist on a spectrum and each have pros and cons.
 No current human system is completely one or the other.
 One thing they share though is that neither structure is an end goal in itself.
 What's important is _how these structures enable the participation of all involved parties_.

-OpenBazaar is not excellent because it's decentralized.
+OpenBazaar is not compelling _just_ because it's decentralized.
 OpenBazaar is excellent because the decentralization of the network gives users incredible freedom, privacy and autonomy in how they buy and sell online.